ChatPose: Chatting about 3D Human Pose

 \section{Abstract}

-We introduce PoseGPT, a framework employing Large Language Models (LLMs) to understand and reason about 3D human poses from images or textual descriptions.
+We introduce ChatPose, a framework employing Large Language Models (LLMs) to understand and reason about 3D human poses from images or textual descriptions.
 Our work is motivated by the human ability to intuitively understand postures from a single image or a brief description, a process that intertwines image interpretation, world knowledge, and an understanding of body language.
-Traditional human pose estimation methods, whether image-based or text-based, often lack holistic scene comprehension and nuanced reasoning, leading to a disconnect between visual data and its real-world implications.
-PoseGPT addresses these limitations by embedding SMPL poses as a distinct signal token within a multi-modal LLM, enabling direct generation of 3D body poses from both textual and visual inputs.
-This approach not only simplifies pose prediction but also empowers LLMs to apply their world knowledge in reasoning about human poses, fostering two advanced tasks: speculative pose generation and reasoning about pose estimation.
+Traditional human pose estimation and generation methods often operate in isolation, lacking semantic understanding and reasoning abilities.
+ChatPose addresses these limitations by embedding SMPL poses as distinct signal tokens within a multimodal LLM, enabling the direct generation of 3D body poses from both textual and visual inputs.
+Leveraging the powerful capabilities of multimodal LLMs, ChatPose unifies classical 3D human pose and generation tasks while offering user interactions.
+Additionally, ChatPose empowers LLMs to apply their extensive world knowledge in reasoning about human poses, leading to two advanced tasks: speculative pose generation and reasoning about pose estimation.
 These tasks involve reasoning about humans to generate 3D poses from subtle text queries, possibly accompanied by images.
 We establish benchmarks for these tasks, moving beyond traditional 3D pose generation and estimation methods.
-Our results show that PoseGPT outperforms existing multimodal LLMs and task-sepcific methods on these newly proposed tasks.
-Furthermore, PoseGPT's ability to understand and generate 3D human poses based on complex reasoning opens new directions in human pose analysis.
-Code and data will be available for research at \url{https://yfeng95.github.io/posegpt}.
+Our results show that ChatPose outperforms existing multimodal LLMs and task-specific methods on these newly proposed tasks.
+Furthermore, ChatPose's ability to understand and generate 3D human poses based on complex reasoning opens new directions in human pose analysis.
+Code and data are available for research at \url{https://yfeng95.github.io/ChatPose}.